Working from home: the great debate

 The desertion of the highstreets and with it, valuable passing trade, saw Pret a Manger cut nearly 3000 jobs in August 2020.
 A report from the Centre for Economics and Business Research (CEBR) suggests that’s only a taste of what’s to come should Britain’s workforce fail to return to the office.
 The report warned a permanent move to remote working could shrink the economy by £480 billion.

 Rather than expensive rents and city living, a change in habits could see employee pay packets leech out of urban areas.
 Working from home comfortably requires more space which could fuel a demand for bigger houses.
 It’s predicted this could see the commuter belt double in size, with employees willing to travel further if the commute is less frequent.

-Prior to Covid, the commute contributed 18 billion kg of CO2e annually – 5% of the total UK emissions.
-The IEA found Government lockdowns triggered a fall of 50% to 75% in road traffic around the world.
+Prior to Covid, the commute contributed 18 billion kg of CO2e annually – 5% of total UK emissions.
+The IEA found Government lockdowns triggered a fall in road traffic by 50% to 75% around the world.

 A reduction in commuting offers real environmental benefits but Margaret Bell, professor of transport and the environment at the University of Newcastle warns the further you travel, the more detrimental effect with emissions.
 Her team found in a study of commuters to Newcastle, the 7% of trips over 50km were responsible for 60% of the carbon emissions.

 It’s evident that there can be no one size fits all approach to remote working and what’s a good fit for one individual or organisation won’t be for another.
 It’s also clear that the benefits that come with a behaviour change of this kind and scale also have trade-offs which will have lasting and long-term environmental and economic effects.